mindsphere/mindconnect-mqtt/README.md

 Sending data from MQTT reference: https://documentation.mindsphere.io/MindSphere/howto/howto-send-data-from-mqtt-agent.html

 ## Modifying the example jsons
-On successful understanding of the flow on connect and ingest MQTT agent, the example jsons can be modified as per requirements.
+On successful understanding of connect and ingest MQTT agent, the example jsons can be modified as per requirements.

-The json contains certian placeholder which are replaced in the code referenced by `<>`.
+The json contains certain placeholder which are replaced in the code referenced by `<>`.

 ---
 [Asset Model Payload](example_json/asset_model.json)